lumina-desktop/lumina/src-qt5/core/README.md

 Binaries:
  * `start-lumina-desktop`: (lumina-session directory) Use this to start the desktop session
- * `lumina-desktop`: (lumina-desktop directory): Use this to communicate with the currently-running session
+ * `lumina-desktop`: (lumina-desktop directory) Use this to communicate with the currently-running session
- * `lumina-open`: (lumina-open directory: Use this to launch external applications.
+ * `lumina-open`: (lumina-open directory) Use this to launch external applications.
 Complement to the `xdg-open` utility.
- * `lumina-info`: (lumina-info directory: View basic information about the desktop itself such as version, license, etc.
+ * `lumina-info`: (lumina-info directory) View basic information about the desktop itself such as version, license, etc.

 Other Files that get installed if "core" is built directly:
  * PREFIX/share/icons/material-design-[light/dark]: Basic SVG icon theme.
- * PREFIX/share/lumina-desktop/themes/*: Built-in themes for the Lumina desktop
+ * PREFIX/share/lumina-desktop/themes: Built-in themes for the Lumina desktop
- * PREFIX/share/lumina-desktop/colors/*: Built-in color schemes for the Lumina desktop
+ * PREFIX/share/lumina-desktop/colors: Built-in color schemes for the Lumina desktop
- * PREFIX/share/lumina-desktop/menu-scripts/*: Built-in scripts for creating menu entries on-demand.
+ * PREFIX/share/lumina-desktop/menu-scripts: Built-in scripts for creating menu entries on-demand.
  * PREFIX/share/lumina-desktop/globs2: Fallback XDG mimetype database (in case the system does not have one available)

 ### Library Dependencies